RedFOX Labs [old] (RFOX) Price Down 11.2% Over Last Week

-RedFOX Labs [old] (CURRENCY:RFOX) traded down 0.6% against the U.S. dollar during the 1 day period ending at 23:00 PM Eastern on September 2nd.
-In the last week, RedFOX Labs [old] has traded down 11.2% against the U.S. dollar.
-RedFOX Labs [old] has a total market cap of $1.98 million and approximately $14,149.00 worth of RedFOX Labs [old] was traded on exchanges in the last 24 hours.
-One RedFOX Labs [old] coin can currently be bought for approximately $0.0146 or 0.00000093 BTC on exchanges.
+RedFOX Labs [old] (CURRENCY:RFOX) traded down 0.6% against the U.S. dollar during the one day period ending at 18:00 PM E.T. on September 9th.
+One RedFOX Labs [old] coin can now be bought for $0.0146 or 0.00000093 BTC on popular cryptocurrency exchanges.
+Over the last seven days, RedFOX Labs [old] has traded 11.2% lower against the U.S. dollar.
+RedFOX Labs [old] has a market capitalization of $1.98 million and $14,149.00 worth of RedFOX Labs [old] was traded on exchanges in the last 24 hours.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.